kieranpotts/rootfiles/docs/en/contributing.md

 Please tag your issues "question", "bug" or "idea" as appropriate.

+The ultimate way to contribute to this project — indeed, to _any_ open source software project — is to contribute material changes to its source code, tests and documentation.
+When opening a new issue, please make a note whether you are able yourself to fix the reported bug or implemented the suggested feature.
+Please open an issue and wait for a response from the project's maintainers _before_ you undertake any work.
+If the issue is approved you should follow the [SrcFlow](https://github.com/srcflow/srcflow) branching and merging strategy to fulfil the necessary changes.

 By participating in this project you accept the [Contributor License Agreement](cla.md) and you agree to respect the [Code of Conduct](code-of-conduct.md).

 #### Ask Questions